 Some risk factors connected to young age include the following.

-- high blood pressure: High blood pressure can trigger premature labor.
+- High blood pressure.
+Developing high blood pressure in pregnancy can trigger premature labor.
 This can lead to premature or underweight babies who require specialized care to survive.

-- underlying conditions: Older women are more likely to have conditions like high blood pressure, diabetes, or cardiovascular disease that can complicate pregnancy.
-When these conditions are not well controlled they can contribute to miscarriage, poor fetal growth, and birth defects.
+Older women are more likely to have conditions like high blood pressure, diabetes, or cardiovascular disease that can complicate pregnancy.
+When these conditions aren’t well controlled, they can contribute to miscarriage, poor fetal growth, and birth defects.

-- other complications: Women over 35 are more likely to have complications commonly associated with pregnancy regardless of age.
+Women over 35 are more likely to have complications commonly associated with pregnancy regardless of age, including:

 Women who weigh less than 100 pounds are more likely to deliver prematurely or give birth to an underweight baby.

-Both type 1 and type 2 diabetics may experience complications during pregnancy.
-Poor control of diabetes can increase the chances of birth defects in the baby, and can cause health concerns for the mother.
+People with both type 1 and type 2 diabetes may experience complications during pregnancy.
+Poor control of diabetes can increase the chances of birth defects in the baby and can cause health concerns for the mother.

-Some women who may not have had diabetes before the pregnancy may be diagnosed with diabetic symptoms during pregnancy.
-This is called gestational diabetes.
-Any woman diagnosed with gestational diabetes should talk with her doctor about the specific recommendations to control her blood sugar.
+If you’re diagnosed with gestational diabetes, you should talk with your doctor about the specific recommendations to control blood sugar.
 Dietary changes will be recommended.
-You will also be advised to monitor your blood sugar levels.
+You’ll also be advised to monitor your blood sugar levels.

-Some women may have to take insulin to control their blood sugar levels.
+You may have to take insulin to control your blood sugar levels.
 Women who have gestational diabetes are at much higher risk for developing diabetes after their pregnancy is over.
-Testing for diabetes once the pregnancy is over is recommended.
+Testing for diabetes once your pregnancy is over is recommended.

-Every pregnant woman should be screened for STIs during her first prenatal visit.
-A woman who has an STI is very likely to transmit it to her baby.
+You should be screened for STIs during your first prenatal visit.
+Women who have an STI are very likely to transmit it to their baby.
 Depending on the infection, a baby born to a woman with an STI is at a higher risk for: